-6. Security Freeze.
+- 6. Security Freeze.
 By placing a security freeze, someone who fraudulently acquires your personal identifying information will not be able to use that information to open new accounts or borrow money in your name.
 You will need to contact the three national credit reporting bureaus listed above to place the freeze.
-The credit reporting bureaus will request certain information from you prior to implementing a freeze such as your name, Social Security number or tax identification number, date of birth, telephone number, and address.
 Keep in mind that when you place the freeze, you will not be able to borrow money, obtain instant credit, or get a new credit card until you temporarily lift or permanently remove the freeze.
-There is no cost to freeze or unfreeze your credit files.

-7. You can obtain additional information about the steps you can take to prevent identity theft from the following agencies.
+There is no cost to freeze or unfreeze your credit files. - 7.
+You can obtain additional information about the steps you can take to avoid identity theft from the following agencies.
 The Federal Trade Commission also encourages those who discover that their information has been misused to file a complaint with them.